 Featuring smooth green lawns and colourful flower beds, the Victoria Flower Garden was the first part of Hamilton Gardens to be developed.

-Specimen trees stand alone in the middle of lawns and colourful annuals are planted in large collections with a series of geometrical patterns.
+Specimen trees stand alone in the middle of lawns and colourful annuals are planted in large collections within a series of geometrical patterns.
 The Gardenesque garden style is generally intended to display the skill of the gardener and their dominance over the plants they cultivate.

 A key feature of this garden is the well-tended lawn, which highlights the blooms and creates clean lines.
 The invention of the domestic lawnmower in the late 19th century was a key feature of Victorian gardens, where the trend for well-tended lawns developed.